luciocatilina/calculator-react/README.md

-#¡¡the calculator works also with using your keyboard!!
+# ¡¡The calculator works also using your keyboard!!

 # Getting Started with Create React App